-- □ Practice writing on and cleaning your boards. - □ Designate/set-up a board to post your learning objectives and progression scales, daily agenda, and homework. - □ Ask your HPO or colleagues what types of adhesives work and are permitted. - □ Ask your Library Media/ Tech specialist if a laminating machine is accessible if so, inquire about the policy. - □ Use butcher paper (at times, available at the school) to cover your bulletin boards. - □ Use your walls to post student work and/or upcoming important dates. - □ Decide additional areas you plan to display student work and prepare those spaces. - □ Create a welcome sign for outside your classroom including your name and subject/grade. - $\hfill\square$ Ensure any required information (such as fire evacuation routes) is posted.

-Create Your Classroom Management Plan

-- □ Talk with colleagues and/or your mentor to ensure that your expectations and procedures align with your campus and grade-level policies. - □ Read your faculty and student handbook to become familiar with the school's expectations and policies. - □ Check with your mentor or grade chair about grade-level or school-wide rules that should be posted. - Develop your expectations and procedures for transitions, materials handling, etc.. - □ Post your classroom rules, consequences and rewards prominently. - □ Create an age-appropriate handout outlining your rules, procedures, and consequences. - □ Plan how you will teach your rules and procedures and reinforce them throughout the year. - □ Plan how you will use rewards (stamps, stickers, tokens, homework passes) the first day. - □ Expect a few students to be challenging.
+Practice writing on and cleaning your boards.
+Designate/set-up a board to post your learning objectives and progression scales, daily agenda, and homework.
+Ask your HPO or colleagues what types of adhesives work and are permitted.
+Ask your Library Media/ Tech specialist if a laminating machine is accessible - if so, inquire about the policy.
+Use butcher paper (at times, available at the school) to cover your bulletin boards.
+Use your walls to post student work and/or upcoming important dates.
+Decide additional areas you plan to display student work and prepare those spaces.
+Create a welcome sign for outside your classroom including your name and subject/grade.
+Ensure any required information (such as fire evacuation routes) is posted.
+Create Your Classroom Management Plan П Talk with colleagues and/or your mentor to ensure that your expectations and procedures align with your campus and grade-level policies.
+Read your faculty and student handbook to become familiar with the school's expectations and policies.
+Check with your mentor or grade chair about grade-level or school-wide rules that should be posted.
+Develop your expectations and procedures for transitions, materials handling, etc Post your classroom rules, consequences and rewards prominently.
+Create an age-appropriate handout outlining your rules, procedures, and consequences.
+Plan how you will teach your rules and procedures and reinforce them throughout the year.
+Plan how you will use rewards (stamps, stickers, tokens, homework passes) the first day.
+Expect a few students to be challenging.
 Plan your response in advance.
 Ask your mentor for help.
+Study Your Content ۵. • Collaborate with colleagues to become familiar with curriculum expectations for the first grading period.
+Find out about your school's lesson plan requirements.
+Meet with colleagues to plan instruction for the first several weeks of school (if possible). Ц Read the first several chapters of your teacher's edition or student literature and become familiar with supplementary resources.
+Create a simple syllabus or unit description (for older students).
+Become familiar with educator online resources.